bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/lorenz84.md

 ## Continuation and codim 1 bifurcations

-Once the problem is set up, we can continue the state w.r.t. $F$ to and detect codim 1 bifurcations.
+Once the problem is set up, we can continue the state w.r.t. $F$ and detect codim 1 bifurcations.
 This is achieved as follows:

 ```@example LORENZ84
 # continuation options